 She has also written articles for a variety of publications including the New York Law Journal, National Law Journal, Ecommerce Law and Strategy, Brooklyn Journal of International Law, Cardozo Arts and Entertainment Law Journal, and Loyola of Los Angeles International and Comparative Law Review and the Internet Law Journal.
 She also co-authored the American Bar Association’s Legal Guide to Fashion Design, and Thomson Reuters’ Aspatore, Inside the Minds, 2015 Edition of Navigating Fashion Law.

 Olivera is an Advisory Board Member of the New York Law School Innovation Center for Law and Technology, Fashion Law Initiative.
 Olivera is also the founder of an annual national Fashion Law Conference hosted by the Federal Bar Association, in both New York and Paris.
-The conference draws an international audience and was featured in the Huffington Post and Intellectual Property Watch, a Geneva, Switzerland based publication.
+The conference draws an international audience and was featured in the Huffington Post, Forbes and Intellectual Property Watch, a Geneva, Switzerland based publication.

 Olivera served as President to the Southern District of New York Chapter of the Federal Bar Association (2014-2015) and was recently elected as the Federal Bar Association's Second Circuit Vice President.
 She was also a member of the New York County Lawyers’ Association Board of Directors, and has chaired the Small Law Firm Committee at the New York City Bar and the Entertainment, Media, Intellectual Property and Sports Section at NYCLA.

 Olivera is admitted in both New York and New Jersey.